-Join James Williamson for an in-depth discussion in this video Where to go from here, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Where to go from here, part of Introduction to Web Design and Development.

 - It occurs to me that now that we've explored…the ins and outs of web design, defined terms…and concepts, and discussed various areas…that you can specialize in, you might be left…with one question: Now what?…Well, that actually is a very good question.…And before we finish, I wanna leave you with some…advice about what you might want your next steps to be.…First, be sure to watch the additional…resource movie at the end of this course.…I've created a reference site that you can access…that has a ton of great web design resources.…